 Many mobile photographers (myself included) simply pack their gear into an existing backpack and don’t think twice about it.
 This is a great place to start, especially if you’re packing a lunch, rain poncho or other items for a long day of shooting.

-On the other hand, if you also shoot with a DSLR or other camera, you may find it easier to pack your mobile photography gear in with your other camera gear.
+On the other hand, if you also shoot with a DSLR or other camera, you may find it easier to pack your mobile photography gear into your camera bag with your other gear.

 Or instead, you may wish to travel as light as possible and use a simple waist pack to carry some smaller essentials such as an external battery, add-on lenses, etc.